DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     },
     why: [{
       who: ["candidate"],
-      what: "can use this to demonstrate what they learnt during school experience" }, {
+      what: "can use this to demonstrate what they learnt during their unpaid experience" }, {
       who: ["provider"],
       what: "uses this to build a picture of a candidate’s background"